NH Bar Exam

 What subjects will you be tested on?

-What’s the minimum score for MPRE?
+What’s the minimum score for the MPRE?

 How is the exam scored?